juanibiapina/antr/README.md

 # antr

-antr is a file system events watcher that runs arbitrary commands.
+antr is a simple to use and high performance file watcher.

 antr watches the current directory and subdiretories for changes.
 On the event of a change, it clears the screen and runs the passed command.